visgl/deck.gl/docs/layers/heatmap-layer.md

 * Default: `1`

-Value that is multiplied with weight of every object to obtain the final weight.
+Value that is multiplied with the weight of every object to obtain the final weight.

 ##### `enhanceFactor` (Number, optional)